As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Whether you are just on vacation to wander the hiking paths or explore the national and state parks, or a more serious geologist in search of that rare find, Colorado has much to offer.

-If you want to know more about rockhounding in Colorado or you prefer paper books, I recommend buying a book Rockhounding Colorado: A Guide to the State’s Best Rockhounding Sites.
+If you want to know more about rockhounding in Colorado or you prefer paper books, I recommend buying the book Rockhounding Colorado: A Guide to the State’s Best Rockhounding Sites.
 I found this book very useful and clearly written.
 You can buy it here (Amazon link).

 BTW: Check out this amazing metal sign (Amazon link) which is perfect for everyone who loves rockhounding in Colorado!